ablou1/continuous-control/README.md

 # p2-continous-control
-Deep Reinforcement Learning - Project dedicated to train a double-jointed arm can move to target locations.
+Deep Reinforcement Learning - Project dedicated to train a double-jointed arm to move to target locations.

 This project is part of the **Deep Reinforcement learning NanoDegree - Udacity**.
 It's the second project names p2-continuous-control